 Egress

 Egress is synonymous with exiting.
-You'll often see the term “means of egress” too.
+So you'll often see the term “means of egress,” too.

-Egress needs to be continuous, unobstructed and possible from any point in the building.
-Egress leads to a public way, which is a public area outside that is a minimum of 10 feet wide.
-Some examples include a street, alleyway or park.
+Egress must be continuous, unobstructed, and possible from any point in the building.
+Egress leads to a public way, a public area outside that is a minimum of 10 feet wide.
+Some examples include a street, alleyway, or park.

 Egress has three parts:

 - Exit access – the portion that leads to the exit.
-Exit access can include aisles, corridors, hallways and intermediate rooms, among others.
-Exit access may or may not be fire-protected, but the important thing to remember is that the length of the exit access is measured and regulated.
+Exit access can include aisles, corridors, hallways, and intermediate rooms.
+Exit access may or may not be fire-protected, but the critical thing to remember is that the length of the exit access is measured and regulated.

 - Exit – the portion that provides a protected path between the exit access and the discharge.
 Exits must be fully enclosed and made of fire-resistive construction (walls, doors, windows).
 Exits are either 1-hour or 2-hour rated, depending on the building specifics.

 - Exit discharge – the portion between the exit and the public way.
 While they are usually outside, common exit discharges include balconies and exterior stairways.
-Some building lobbies qualify as exit discharge areas, with some conditions.
+In addition, some building lobbies qualify as exit discharge areas with some conditions.

-The common path of egress travel is the part of the exit access that is taken before two separate paths to two different exits becomes available.
+The common path of egress travel is the part of the exit access taken before two separate paths to two different exits become available.
 It's like a fork in the road.
 The common path of egress travel distance is based on the occupancy type.

 Most occupancies have a maximum common path of egress travel distance of 75 feet.
 Some occupancies increase that distance to 100 feet if the building is sprinklered.
 Assembly and hazardous occupancies do differ from the norm, so be sure to check the code requirement.

-Another factor to keep in mind is that all paths of egress must meet accessibility codes.
+Another factor to remember is that all paths of egress must meet accessibility codes.
 Be sure to review these.

 Number of exits required and arrangement

-The number of exits required is largely based on the occupancy type, the occupancy load of the space itself, and limitations on the travel distance length.
-Every building must have at least one exit.
+The number of exits required is primarily based on the occupancy type, the occupancy load of the space itself, and limitations on the travel distance length.
+However, every building must have at least one exit.

-On the NCIDQ Exam, you are provided with an occupancy load table to determine the number of exits required.
+On the NCIDQ Exam, you are given an occupancy load table to determine the number of exits required.

-When two exits are required, they must be located at a distance not less than 1/2 the length of diagonal dimension of the room.
-In other words, if the room diagonal measures 100 feet, the two exit doors must not be less than 50 feet apart from each other.
+When two exits are required, they must be located at a distance not less than 1/2 the length of the diagonal dimension of the room.
+In other words, if the room diagonal measures 100 feet, the two exit doors must not be less than 50 feet apart.
 (If the building is sprinklered, the distance is reduced to 1/3).
-It basically prevents two exit doors from being close together while apart from the rest of the room.
+It prevents two exit doors from being too close together while apart from the rest of the room.

 Maximum travel distance